cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 }
 ```

 Make sure, the values for `ssl_certificate` and `ssl_certificate_key` match the names of the files within the secret.
 In this example output the files are named `tls.crt` and `tls.key` in the secret as well as the configuration.
-The location in the filesystem will be set via the `volmeMount`, when you create your deployment.
+The location in the filesystem will be set via the `volumeMount`, when you create your deployment.
 Also note, that there is a location explicitly defined for a healthcheck.
 If called, `/healthz` will return a status code `200` to satisfy a liveness probe.

 ## Step 4: Upload the configuration to kubernetes